 You can apply marking on plastic products using various types of equipment:

 Technology for marking plastic extrusion

-In the plastics extrusion process, marking equipment is an additional technological unit, but no less important than the calibrator, cooling baths, and equipment for drawing, cutting, and winding.
-Smeared, illegible, or incorrect labels will not only lead to customer dissatisfaction but will also have a negative impact on the entire production.
+In the plastics extrusion process, marking equipment is an additional technological unit but no less critical than the calibrator, cooling baths, and drawing, cutting, and winding equipment.
+Smeared, illegible, or incorrect labels will lead to customer dissatisfaction and hurt the entire production.

 Plastic extrusion manufacturers face many challenges.
-Since extrusion plants are operated all year round, both at extremely high temperatures and in quite cold conditions, this leads to constant corrections or even to the discarding of finished batches of plastic products.
+Since extrusion plants are operated all year round, both at extremely high temperatures and in relatively cold conditions, this leads to constant corrections or discarding of finished batches of plastic products.

 Reliable labeling of plastics is essential to ensure there are no stops on the production line.
-Industrial printers are not capable of operating in the harsh environment of a plastics extrusion shop where dust is present all year round in addition to thermal influences that can cause encoder failure.
+Industrial printers cannot operate in the harsh environment of a plastics extrusion shop where dust is present all year round, in addition to thermal influences that can cause encoder failure.